cs2113-f24/cs2113-f24.github.io/syllabus.md

 Please be aware that Blackboard does not weight overall course grades correctly.
 You can calculate your grade in the course at any time by referring to the raw scores on Blackboard, and using the weights above to calculate your grade in the class.

-No assignments will be accepted for re-grade requests after final exam grades have been recorded in Blackboard.
+No assignments will be accepted for re-grade requests after final grades have been recorded in Blackboard.

 ## Submission/Late Work Policy

 We do not accept late work in this course.
 However, programming assignments will not be graded until you have taken the respective quiz, so you may turn them in late.
 We will not offer Ed nor office hours support on any assignment which is past due; you will need to complete these on your own.

-If you miss an exam, you may elect to take an oral makeup with the professor, during a mutually-agreeable time during business hours.
-The makeup exam will be harder than the exam the rest of the class would take as you would have had more time to study.
-If no mutually acceptable time can be found for a makeup (for example, trying to schedule the makeup of the second exam), you will receive an Incomplete grade in the course and must take the makeup during the first two weeks of the following semester (otherwise you will receive an F in the course).
+If you miss a quiz in lab, you may elect to take an oral makeup with the professor, during a mutually-agreeable time during business hours before the last day of class (NOT the last day of finals).
+The makeup quiz will be harder than the quiz the rest of the class would take as you would have had more time to study.
+If no mutually acceptable time can be found for a makeup, you will receive an Incomplete grade in the course and must take the makeup during the first two weeks of the following semester (otherwise you will receive an F in the course).

 ## Class Communication